Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Experiments

-Qualitatively, we examined the receptive fields acquired by the neuronal units of one of our best-performing MPC circuits, the MPC-st4, by visualizing them in terms of 2D images; the results of this examination/visualization are shown in Figure \ref{fig:patch_viz}.
-Note how the foveal receptive fields (the first four squares of $12 \times 12$ fields) look very similar to those acquired by classical GPC models; such as the one of \cite{rao1999predictive}, representing a variety of different possible strokes.
+Qualitatively, we next examined the receptive fields acquired by the neuronal units of one of our best-performing MPC circuits, i.e., MPC-epi, by visualizing them in terms of 2D images; the results of this examination are shown in Figure \ref{fig:patch_viz}.
+Note how the foveal receptive fields (the sampled ones in the first row of grids of $12 \times 12$ fields) look very similar to those acquired by classical PC/sparse coding models \cite{olshausen1997sparse,rao1999predictive}, representing a variety of different possible strokes.
 These strokes are aggregated by higher-level layers of the scheme as it assembles higher-level representations of sensory input.
-The parafoveal and peripheral receptive fields, i.e., the last two $12 \times 12$ squares of receptive fields to the right, appear to encode either larger, more zoomed-out versions of strokes or possibly low-resolution objects/chunks of objects (digits or Kanji characters).
+The upper-level neuronal units, we further hypothesize, are learning a latent command structure (much as what was tested for in \cite{ororbia2022ngc}) that produces combinations of the low-level (level $1$) features -- implicitly learning contour detectors, complex weighted combinations that represent shape parts, etc. The parafoveal and peripheral receptive fields, i.e., the last two rows of $12 \times 12$ squares of receptive fields, appear to encode larger, more zoomed-out versions of (or maps that contain) strokes/atomic features or possibly low-resolution objects/chunks of objects (e.g., digits/Kanji characters, NORB \cite{lecunLearningMethodsGeneric2004NORB} objects).
+In the rightmost column, we present the receptive fields (of each stream type) of an MPC trained on Van Hateren natural images \cite{vanhaterenRealOptimalNeural1992}; here we see that MPC is capable of extracting useful features even from complex, natural scene imagery.